Formation Control for UAVs Using a Flux Guided Approach: Flux Optimisation for Formation Trajectory Planning

 \section{Flux Optimisation for Formation Trajectory Planning}

-In \cite{Wang2013}, a method is proposed for the problem in computer graphics of covering a target object with a cloak modelled using a collection of points acting under spring constraints.
-This is achieved using an iterative approach where the positions of the points are updated by requiring a positive change in the electric flux through the open surface of the cloak in the presence of an electric charge serving as a target.
-Collision free paths from the initial position of the points to the target positions are deduced since a collapse of the surface reduces the overall flux.
+\cite{Wang2013} proposes the flux method for computer graphics.
+A cloak modelled using a collection of points acting under spring constraints is controlled to cover a target.
+An iterative approach updates the positions of the points.
+It requires that a positive change in the electric flux occurs through the open surface of the cloak due to an electric charge at the target's position.
+Collision free paths are obtained since a collapse of the surface reduces the overall flux.
+The method is superior to a rigid body planner with six degrees of freedom since the objective function is designed to maximise coverage at every point of approach.
+The cloak can cover arbitrary geometrically complex objects since the superposition of the electric fields due to a collection of targets is always harmonic.

+In this work, we extend \cite{Wang2013} to the path planning problem of covering a target with a formation of UAVs.
+The system can be used for a wide range of scenarios.
+For example, maximum coverage and direct line sight of targets during flight make it an ideal choice for countering hostile UAVs.
+Other possible use cases include protecting static assets such as airports and buildings.
+The system can protect moving objects such as vessels in a maritime environment when the planner is updated iteratively.

-In this work, we extend this idea to the path planning problem of the formation of UAVs required to cover a target.
-We will refer to the original formulation in \cite{Wang2013} as the least-squared flux (LS) approach.
-In this section, we give an overview of the LS method in terms of its application to the UAV formation planning problem.
-Firstly, we show the calculation for the flux (Section \ref{sec:FluxEva}) through the surface of the formation.
-Secondly, the update method is presented in Section {\ref{sec:updating})}.
-Finally, we illustrate the novel property that the FG does not require the coordinates of every UAV in the formation in Section \ref{sec:ReduceDim}.
+In this section, we provide an overview of the method in \cite{Wang2013}, reappropriating it for the UAV formation planning problem.
+We refer to the original formulation as least-squares flux (LS).
+Firstly, we show the calculation for the flux in Section \ref{sec:FluxEva} through the surface of the formation.
+Secondly, the update method is presented in Section \ref{sec:updating}.
+Finally, we illustrate the novel property that FG does not require the coordinates of every UAV in the formation in Section \ref{sec:ReduceDim}.